You are here

 The underground mosque Beket ata was built near an old well on one of the ancient routes of nomadic migrations and the movement of trade caravans.

-Distances to the Beket-ata mosque:
+Distances to Beket ata mosque:

 Aktau - Beket ata mosque - 284 km